OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-04.md

 ## 2 Chronicles 4:21

-> the flowers, the lamps, and the tongs of gold, of purest gold;
+> the blossoms, the lamps, and the tongs of gold, of the finest gold;

 ---